Inference for Interval-Identified Parameters Selected from an Estimated Set: Introduction

 \section{Introduction}

 There is now a large and growing literature on partial identification of optimal treatments and policies under practically-relevant assumptions for observational data and experimental data with imperfect compliance (e.g.,~\citealp{Sto12,KZ21, PZ21, DAd21,Yat21,Han24} to name just a few).
 Interval identification of average treatment effects (ATEs), average partial effects and welfare is particularly common in these settings due to the endogeneity of individuals' treatment uptake.
 In order to use the partial identification results for treatment or policy choice in practice, a researcher must typically estimate a set of best-performing treatments or policies from data.
-Consequently, a treatment or policy will typically become an object of interest to the researcher when it is either selected from the estimated set of best-performers or arises from a data-dependent selection rule.
+Consequently, the researcher is typically interested in a treatment or policy that is either selected from the estimated set of best-performers or arises from a data-dependent selection rule.
 It is now well-known that selecting an object of interest from data invalidates standard inference tools (e.g.,~\citealp{AKM24}).
 The failure of standard inference tools after data-dependent selection is only compounded by the presence of partially-identified parameters.

 In this paper, we develop new inference tools for interval-identified parameters corresponding to selection from either an estimated set or arising from a data-dependent selection rule.
 Estimating identified sets for the best-performing treatments/policies or forming data-dependent selection rules in these settings is important for choosing which treatments/policies to implement in practice.
 Therefore, the ability to infer how well these treatments or policies should be expected to perform when selected, for instance to gauge whether their implementation is worthwhile, is of primary practical importance.